 The album opens with Mossman's sassy "Batmobile to Airport" and continues apace with "Batman Riddles the Riddler" and the easygoing "Batman Blues" before digressing to "Spider-Man."
 The colorful, time-shifting "Kitka" salutes Batman's nemesis / love interest Catwoman, the mid-tempo "Holy-Hole-in-the-Doughnut" Robin's off-the-wall declamations such as "holy flypaper" and "leaping lumbago."
 Mossman appends an Afro-Cuban luster to "Murcielago en la Cueva" (A Bat in the Cave) before "Amazing Grace" and guitarist Ryan Waszmer ring down the curtain.
 There are other enticing solos along the way by Waszmer, alto saxophonist Dylan Young, tenors Andy Garcia and Dylan Hannon, trombonist Christian Herrera, trumpeter Aidan Lakshman, pianist Mudel Honore and especially baritone Saul Dautsch ("Airport," "Batman Blues").

-does what it set out to do, which is to swing with the sort of POW! that Batman (and Robin) would have applauded.
+While it may not quite keep pace with the swagger or bombast of its iconic namesake, The Bat Swings! does what it set out to do, which is to swing with the sort of POW! that Batman (and Robin) would have applauded.

 Batmobile to Airport; Bat-Spin; Batman Riddles the Riddler; Bat-Spin; Batman Blues; Spider-Man Theme; Bat-Spin; Kitka; Bat-Spin; Holy-Hole-in-the-Doughnut; Bat-Spin; Murcielago en la Cueva (featuring Batman Theme); Amazing Grace (for Ira Sullivan).

 Jeff Rupert: director; Courtland Beyer: trumpet; Taylor Grubbs: trumpet; Aidan Lakshman: trumpet; Marco Rivera: trumpet; Kristian Rey: alto sax, flute; Dylan Young: alto sax; Andy Garcia: tenor sax; Dylan Hannan: tenor sax; Saul Dautch: baritone sax; Matt Kerr: trombone; Christian Herrera: trombone; Brian Morris: trombone; Juwan Murphy: trombone; Mudel Honore: piano, Hammond organ; Ryan Waszmer: guitar; Luther Burke: acoustic, electric bass; Gus D’Angelo: drums.
 Special Guests – Justin Diaz: trumpet; Richard Drexler: Hammond organ (6, 13); Jeff Moore: bongos (1, 12); Marty Morell: vibraphone (1, 12), congas (3), shaker (10).